-- A state-owned company (SOC) - A private company (Proprietary Limited/(Pty) Ltd) not state-owned and the Memorandum on Incorporation prohibits it from offering its securities to the public and restricts the transferability of its securities. - A personal liability company (Incorporated/Inc.) meets the criteria for a private company and the Memorandum of Incorporation states that it is a personal liability company).
+- A state-owned company (SOC). - A private company (Proprietary Limited/(Pty) Ltd) not state-owned and the Memorandum of Incorporation (MOI) prohibits any offer to the public for the subscription of any shares or debentures of the company.
+A private company cannot, therefore, be listed on the stock exchange. - A personal liability company (Incorporated/Inc.) meets the criteria for a private company and the MOI states that it is a personal liability company.
 This type of company is registered by professionals such as Doctors, Lawyers and Engineers. - A public company (Limited/Ltd) in any other case.
 Public companies are formed to raise funds by offering shares to the public.